Lee Min-hyuk (rapper, born 1990): Solo activities

 In 2012, Lee was cast in a variety show, tvN's The Romantic & Idol 2.
 He also had multiple appearances since 2013 on Let's Go!
 Dream Team Season 2.

 On January 22, 2013, he starred in the MBC variety and sitcom Reckless Family 2.
 In May, he made a guest appearance in the Mnet musical TV series Monstar, playing the role of Malo, a member of the group Man In Black.
 On September 4, he starred in tvN's Fantastic Tower, playing the male protagonist Min Ho who died 15 years ago but came back to life.

 In 2014, he received supporting roles in the dramas A New Leaf and the idol special of Love & War 2.

 In 2015, joined the cast of Sweet, Savage Family.
 He also starred as a lead in the web-drama Nightmare Teacher.

-Lee featured as a rapper under the stage name Heota in Postmen's "I'm OK", released on July 14, 2015.
+Lee featured as a rapper under the stage name Huta in Postmen's "I'm OK", released on July 14, 2015.

-Lee is also known for his athletics abilities, as he was crowned as the MVP of the 2014 Idol Star Athletics Championships, where his group, Team B, won and Lee won three gold medals and one silver medal.
+Lee is also known for his athletics abilities, as he was crowned as the MVP of the 2014 Idol Star Athletics Championships, where his group, Team B, won.
+Lee won three gold medals and one silver medal.

 Lee released the self-produced "Purple Rain" featuring Cheeze as part of BTOB's solo project series, Piece of BTOB on August 10, 2017.
-Later in the year on December 6, Childlike (유치해도) produced by Lee was released.
+Later in the year on December 6, Childlike (유치해도), self-produced by Lee, was released.

-In 2018, Lee made his solo debut in Japan with his first Japanese EP, Summer Diary, released on July 25 with a total of five tracks.
+In 2018, Lee made his solo debut in Japan, with his first Japanese EP, Summer Diary, released on July 25 with a total of five tracks.

 In January 2019, Lee's solo Korean debut was announced with an all self-composed album, Hutazone.
 The album contains a total of eleven songs, including a Korean version of "All Day", "It Must Have Been A Dream" and "You Too?
 Me Too!", featuring Yook Sungjae and Jeon So-yeon, respectively.
 He held his first solo concert, Hutazone: Two Night in February 2019 at the Yes24 Live Hall in Gwangjin District, Seoul.

 Lee made his silver screen debut in the historical action film, The Swordsman, as Gyeom Sa-bok.

 Since November 1, 2021, 'KBS COOL FM', a Korean radio channel, has been hosting a radio program called 'BTOB's Kiss the Radio' at 10 p.m. every night.

 On November 5, 2021, Lee released the digital single "Good Night".

 On June 27, 2022, Lee released his second studio album, Boom.

+In November 2023, BtoB, including Lee, departed Cube Entertainment.

+In February 2024, BtoB announced the establishment of BtoB Company for the group activities and for Lee's solo activities.

 Personal life

+Military service

 Lee enlisted as a conscripted police officer on February 7, 2019.
 He was discharged on September 12, 2020.